Need Help? Give us a call.

-Start off this part of writing a business plan by describing your service or product and who it’s intended for.
+When writing a business plan, you can start off this part by describing your service or product and who it’s intended for.
 What need does it specifically fulfill?

-To break this down clearly, here’s exactly what this section should contain:
+To break this down further, here’s exactly what this section should contain:

-This is the section of your business plan for letting the core of your business—your product or service—shine.
+Ultimately, this is the section of your business plan reserved for letting the core of your business—your product or service—shine.

 Now that you’ve given all the crucial details of your core product offering, the next step in writing a business plan is to explain how you’ll market and sell your product or service.

-Let’s start with the marketing side of things.
+Let’s start with the marketing side.
 How will you create customers and get them interested in your business?